Geeksltd/MSharp.Docs/how-to/associations/manyToMany.md

 The way to understand which entity should contain the actual association and which one should contain the inverse one is to find out which entity will actually contain the other entity or is the parent of it.
 For example in a schools management system, between teachers and schools, school should have the main association and the teacher the inverse one.
-However if the system is for managing super stars and movies, then the  main relation shiuld be in the `SuperStar` entity and the movie should contain the inverse association since we usually add and remove movies from the list of works of an actor/actress but the system should be able to tell us who played in a movie if needed.
+However if the system is for managing super stars and movies, then the  main relation should be in the `SuperStar` entity and the movie should contain the inverse association since we usually add and remove movies from the list of works of an actor/actress but the system should be able to tell us who played in a movie if needed.
 The part that needs to be modified is the main association and the one which is only used for reading is the inverse one.

 #### Generated Code